joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_hope,_considered_in_itself/prologue.md

 (6) Of its distinction from the other theological virtues?
 (7) Of its relation to faith;
 (8) Of its relation to charity.

+* Whether Hope Is A Virtue?
+* Whether Eternal Happiness Is The Proper Object Of Hope?
+* Whether One Man May Hope For Another's Eternal Happiness?
+* Whether A Man Can Lawfully Hope In Man?
+* Whether Hope Is A Theological Virtue?
+* Whether Hope Is Distinct From The Other Theological Virtues?
+* Whether Hope Precedes Faith?
+* Whether Charity Precedes Hope?